 Dining at Universal is comparatively more relaxed, with walk-up and day-of reservations at popular restaurants frequently available.
-If there is a wait for restaurant, then guests staying at a Premier Resort can show the host their room key and receive priority seating at select restaurants.
-If you are looking to dine at CityWalk close to park closing consider booking a reservation 24 hours in advance.
+If there is a wait for a restaurant, then guests staying at a Premier Resort can show the host their room key and receive priority seating at select restaurants.
+If you are looking to dine at CityWalk close to park closing consider booking a reservation a week in advance.

 To book a restaurant reservation visit the Universal Dining website for phone numbers or links to book online; character breakfasts, dinner shows, and other events can be booked through Loews Hotels’ ticket website.

 DO Check Locations of My Universal Photos Before Buying

 One of Disney’s best offerings are Disney Memory Maker and the PhotoPass photographers.
 Dozens (hundreds?) of PhotoPass photographers are stationed around the parks to take the perfect family photos.
 You can find them at popular locations like Cinderella’s Castle but also character meet and greets, and random nooks and crannies around the parks (looking at you, Tangled bathrooms).
 Even on-ride photos are included in your Memory Maker package.